hortonworks-spark/spark-atlas-connector/README.md

 If you're using cluster mode, please also ship this conf file to the remote Drive using `--files atlas-application.properties`.

+Spark Atlas Connector supports two types of Atlas clients, "kafka" and "rest".
+You can configure which type of client via setting `atlas.client.type` to whether `kafka` or `rest`.
+The default value is `kafka` which provides stable and secured way of publishing changes.
+Atlas has embedded Kafka instance so you can test it out in test environment, but it's encouraged to use external kafka cluster in production.
+If you don't have Kafka cluster in production, you may want to set client to `rest`.

 To Use it in Secure Environment
 ===